tcytra/module.html5dom/README.md

 ## Description

-Current stable: 0.1.0; *This project is currently in development and not yet intended for production use.*
+Current stable: 0.1.0; *This project is currently in development and not intended for production use.*

 Html5Dom is a PHP-based project incorporating the concept of selectors and utilizing instances of DOMDocument objects for creating, manipulating, and outputting HTML5 documents or portions of HTML5 markup.